 Address12-118 Kipuka St, Pāhoa, HI 96778, USA

-Just outside historic Pahoa Town in the lush Puna District, with easy access to Hawaii Volcanoes National Park (along with the area down just down the coast where lava can sometimes be viewed entering the ocean), Absolute Paradise B&B (12 Kipuka St., Pahoa, 808-965-1828) is one of the few gay clothing-optional accommodations in the state.
+Just outside historic Pahoa Town in the lush Puna District, with easy access to Hawaii Volcanoes National Park (along with the area just down the coast where lava can sometimes be viewed entering the ocean), Absolute Paradise B&B (12-118 Kipuka St., Pahoa, 808-965-1828) is one of the few gay clothing-optional accommodations in the state.
 The pretty house contains three guest rooms, and there's also a separate guest cottage that functions as a full suite - it's a bit pricier, but rates here are very reasonable (starting at $99 for the least expensive room).
 This gets you a comfy accommodation in a nicely furnished B&B with a nice big pool and sundeck - the gorgeous grounds consist of lush flowering plants and bushes, and Puna's beautiful white-sand beach is within pleasant hiking distance.

 Hale Ohia Cottages

-Following a much-needed $4.1 modernization and renovation completed in fall 2013, the Hilo Hawaiian Hotel (71 Banyan Dr., Hilo, 808-935-9361) is really living up to its promise - it's long been popular for its spectacular setting in historic Hilo, right on the lovely bay, and overlooking Coconut Island Park, and even following the renovation, it's still much more affordable then most of the resorts on the Big Island's dryer west side - it's a great deal as oceanfront accommodations go.
-Rooms have new and stylish bedding, carpets, counters, bath fixtures - the whole gamut (gone are the tired and loud bedspreads).
+Following a much-needed $6.5 million modernization and renovation completed in 2014, the Hilo Hawaiian Hotel (71 Banyan Dr., Hilo, 808-935-9361) is really living up to its promise - it's long been popular for its spectacular setting in historic Hilo, right on the lovely bay and overlooking Coconut Island Park, and even following the renovation, it's still much more affordable then most of the resorts on the Big Island's dryer west side - it's a great deal as oceanfront accommodations go.
+Rooms have new and stylish bedding, carpets, counters, bath fixtures - the whole gamut (gone are the tired and loud bedspreads.)
 If you're looking to save a little money, book a room on the island side of the hotel - the view is of parkland and golf courses.
 Amenities include free parking, a coin-op laundry, a pool and deck, and a lobby lounge and restaurant (nothing special, but with nice views and a handy location); and there's high-speed Internet in room and lobby, but for a daily fee.

-It's all about the view at the contemporary, gay-owned Horizon Guest House (Mamalahoa Hwy. at mile 101, Captain Cook, 808-938-7822), which lies high on a slope above Highway 11 and - far below - Kapilo Bay, a bit south of Honaunau on the sunny Kona Coast and close to the island's famed coffee planatations (about 20 miles south of Kailua-Kona).
+It's all about the view at the contemporary, gay-owned Horizon Guest House (Mamalahoa Hwy. at mile 101, Captain Cook, 808-938-7822), which lies high on a slope above Highway 11 and - far below - Kapilo Bay, a bit south of Honaunau on the sunny Kona Coast and close to the island's famed coffee plantations (about 20 miles south of Kailua-Kona).
 This four-suite inn is surrounded by ranchland and sits on 40 acres, at 1,100 feet above sea level - from the rooms themselves (and their lanais) to the rectangular infinity-edge swimming pool, gorgeous views of the shoreline and ocean are apparent.
 Each room has a queen or king bed with tasteful furnishings, a private bath, plenty of space to spread out, and a fridge and coffeemaker.
 Rates at this upscale hideaway include a substantial breakfast buffet.

-You'll be hard-pressed to find a more spectacular, relaxing, and perfectly located oceanfront hideaway than the gay-owned Lava Lava Beach Club (69-1081 Kuualii Pl., Waikoloa, 808-769-5282), which comprises just four smartly furnished bungalows nestled below shade trees on a private beach at the south edge of Waikoloa Village - convenient to, but happily removed, from the community's big Marriott, Outrigger, Hilton, and other resorts and shops.
+You'll be hard-pressed to find a more spectacular, relaxing, and perfectly located oceanfront hideaway than the gay-owned Lava Lava Beach Club (69-1081 Ku'uali'i Pl., Waikoloa Village, 808-769-5282), which comprises just four smartly furnished bungalows nestled below shade trees on a private beach at the south edge of Waikoloa Village - convenient to, but happily removed, from the community's big Marriott, Outrigger, Hilton and other resorts and shops.
 Opened in 2012 by the owners of the long-time favorite Kailua-Kona restaurant Huggo's, Eric von Platen Luder and Scott Dodd, this wonderful little hideaway sits on a wide sandy beach and is adjacent to the open-air Lava Lava Beach Club restaurant, a favorite spot for evening cocktails (including a terrific afternoon happy hour with great deals on pupu snacks), lunch with views of the sea, and sunset dinners with live music.
-The modern, air-conditioned bungalows are stocked with kitchenettes (included high-quality dishes and glassware), large flat-screen TVs, iHomes, impressive wireless speaker systems, and plenty of other fun touches (there's even a koa-wood ukulele in each room to test your musical skills with).
+The modern, air-conditioned bungalows are stocked with kitchenettes (included high-quality dishes and glassware), large flat-screen TVs, iHomes, impressive wireless speaker systems, and plenty of other fun touches (there's even a koa-wood ukulele in each room to test your musical skills with.)
 Bathrooms are lovely, but even better are the enclosed outdoor rock-wall showers).
 The cottages also have covered lanais overlooking the beach.
 Although each unit sleeps up to four, they're really designed for couples.